Vice Governor of Jakarta

-The vice governor of Jakarta is an elected politician who, along with the governor and 106 members of Regional People's Representative Council (DPRD), is accountable for the strategic government of Jakarta.
-Jakarta is administratively equal to a province with special status as the capital of Indonesia.
+The vice governor of Jakarta (Wakil Gubernur Jakarta) is an elected politician who, along with the governor and 106 members of the Jakarta Regional House of Representatives, is accountable for the strategic government of Jakarta.
+The city is administratively equal to a province with special status as the capital of Indonesia.
 Hence, the executive head of Jakarta is a governor, instead of a mayor.

 List of vice governors

 1960–1966

 The first vice governor, Henk Ngantung, was inaugurated along with his Governor, Soemarno Sosroatmodjo.
 Soemarno was later dismissed following his appointment as the Minister of Internal Affairs, and was replaced by Henk.
 Henk inaugurated two vice governors to replace his position.